sanitaravel/Web_Development_Notes_Repository/Semester 1/CS/CS_Computer_Architecture&Operating_Systems_Part_1.md

     IPv6 allows a payload size of **4,294,967,295 ($2^{32}$) bytes (4 GB)** through an optional jumbo payload extension, though practical usage is much smaller.

-### 3. Explain briefly how reliable transmission works in TCP.
+### 3. Explain briefly how reliable transmission works in TCP

 1. **Sequencing**: